MileHacker Logo

 • Tsukioka Onsen: A charming hot spring town inviting relaxation in its unique emerald-green sulfur baths.

-• Echigo Plain: Vast terraced rice fields display the agricultural heart of Japan, beautiful during planting or harvest seasons.
+• Echigo Plain: Vast terraced rice fields display the agricultural heart from Japan, beautiful during planting or harvest seasons.

 • Shinano River: Beautiful walks along its banks.